 Aerial photography prices also vary based on the final product.
 Drone photography prices are lowest if you just want the shots.
-But if you want editing, printing, framing, etc. additional costs naturally come into play.
+But if you want editing, printing, framing, or other customizations, additional costs naturally come into play.
 When approaching an aerial photography business, you’ll likely have several packages to consider.

 There’s no reason that you need to be a professional with a lot of training and a big budget to start capturing your own aerial images.
 With a few simple materials and a little know-how, you can begin shooting your aerial footage or photography in less than a day, and for under $50.

 DIY Rigs: Styrofoam and Helium